smikhalevski/xslt-extensions/README.md

 Analogue of [explode](http://www.php.net/manual/en/function.explode) function in PHP.
 Returns nodeset where each element is a substring of string formed by splitting input on boundaries formed by the string delimiter.

 **Parameters**<br/>
-* `input` Input string.
+* **`input`** Input string.
 Optional, by default equals to value of current node.
-* `delimiter` Boundaries.
+* **`delimiter`** Boundaries to split input by.
 To split by multiple delimiters provide a nodeset with arbitarary tags containing text nodes.
 Omitting this parameter or providing an empty string causes input to be splitted into separate characters.

 ```xslt
 <xsl:call-template name="string:explode">